School Board Policy 502 -

 To support our efforts to keep our schools safe and drug free, school administrators may use dogs trained to detect contraband, including drugs or weapons, to conduct random searches of school district property including, but not limited to, buildings, student lockers, grounds, parking lots, and vehicles parked on school grounds.

 A. "Contraband" means any unauthorized item possession of which is prohibited by school district policy and/or law.
-It includes but is not limited to weapons and "look-alikes," alcoholic beverages, controlled substances and "look-alikes," overdue books and other materials belonging to the school district, and stolen property.
+It includes but is not limited to weapons and "look-alikes," alcoholic beverages, controlled substances and "look-alikes," and other materials belonging to the school district, and stolen property.